5 reasons why cats wag their tails

 There are a few variations of feline tail wagging.
 This first often accompanies a tail greeting.
 This type of tail wag is identified as an easy back-and-forth wave of an upright tail.
 It’s a further statement that the cat is happy, comfortable and content.
 Much head rubbing follows.
 Another tail wag occurs whenever your kitty lovingly wraps their tail around your leg or arm.
 A gentle grasp, release and tail flipping indicates you’re loved.

 A gentle, slow, side-to-side swish is another tail wag that hints play.
+Some cats even wag their tails this way while lying down.
 If you’re loving on your cat and notice the tail swish, don’t be surprised if a palm pounce follows.
 You’ll often observe tail swishing when playing with toys or feather dusters.

 Cats will also wag and twitch their tail when deeply concentrating.
 These short, quick tics are typically observed when “window hunting.”
 The theory is cats are so focused on virtually stalking prey outside their window that they mimic some of their instinctive predatory postures.